Personal Statement Advice

 1. What you should say

 Here are the themes that you should consider when writing your personal statement.
-This list is not complete, but they are likely to form the basis of your statement.
+This list is not comprehensive, but can form the basis of your statement.

 - Why you want to undertake postgraduate study.

 - Your reasons for choosing the specific course.
 This is vital.
-Saying you are interested in "business" or "management" is not sufficient.
+Saying you are 'interested' in the subject area is not sufficient - you need to demonstrate a solid rationale.

-- Show to us that you understand the subject or purpose of the course.
-We want to be sure you have selected the correct degree programme.
+- Show to us that you understand the subject and purpose of the course and how it's going to help you towards achieving your longer term goals.

-- How your first degree and/or work experience is relevant to the course, or, if you're changing direction please tell us why and explain your decisions.
+- Show us how your first degree and/or work experience is relevant to the course, or, if you're changing direction please tell us why and explain your decisions.

-- What academic skills you have developed and how they relate to the MSc course you have chosen.
+- Discuss the academic skills you have developed and how they relate to the MSc course you have chosen.

 - What personal skills can you offer?
 Again, you must explain how these skills are relevant for your study at WMG